BT0024 – Statement of Treasury Policy

 5. Prime commercial paper which shall be rated in the highest category by at least two commercial paper rating services;

-6. Prime bankers acceptances that are eligible for purchase by the Federal Reserve System; and
+6. Prime bankers acceptances that are eligible for purchase by the Federal Reserve System; or

-7. Any other security instruments deemed appropriate as authorized under Tennessee Code Annotated § 9-4-602.
+7. Any other security instruments deemed appropriate as authorized under Tennessee Code Annotated § 9-4-602, as may be amended from time to time.

-D. The Treasurer is specifically authorized to purchase investments by a check signed by the CFO or Treasurer and countersigned by the President or by electronic transfer of funds.
+The Treasurer is specifically authorized to purchase investments by (i) a check signed by any two of the following University Officers: the President, the CFO, or Treasurer, or (ii) electronic transfer of funds.

 Policy Details: